 By Tony Griffitts

 Ponds are an enjoyable and relaxing garden feature.
-If you are like most new pond hobbyist you can't wait to stock your pond with lots of fish.
+If you are like most new pond hobbyists, you can't wait to stock your pond with lots of fish.
 Before you run out and buy a bunch of fish for your pond, there are a few things you need to know about the new water world you created in your backyard that will help you save money, keep your new fish alive, and prevent disappointment.
-This article will address some common mistakes first time pond owners make, and explain a little about the water chemistry, and biological processes that keep your pond healthy.
+This article will address some common mistakes first-time pond owners make and explain a little about the water chemistry and biological processes that keep your pond healthy.

-In order for the nitrogen cycle to complete you must have enough Nitrosospira and Nitrospira bacteria to complete the process and maintain the ammonia and nitrite levels at 0 parts per million (ppm).
+For the nitrogen cycle to complete, you must have enough Nitrosospira and Nitrospira bacteria to complete the process and maintain the ammonia and nitrite levels at 0 parts per million (ppm).
 Newly set up ponds do not have enough of these bacteria to keep the pond water safe for fish.
-Nitrosospira and Nitrospira are found in the environment, but at very low level.
-When water and ammonia are added to the pond these bacteria will eventually heavily colonize the pond to the point that they will be able to convert all the ammonia and nitrite to nitrate as fast as it gets created.
-But in the beginning of establishing this bacteria in a pond, ammonia and nitrite levels can reach fatal levels for fish.
+Nitrosospira and Nitrospira are found in the environment but at very low levels.
+When water and ammonia are added to the pond, these bacteria will eventually heavily colonize the pond to the point that they can convert all the ammonia and nitrite to nitrate as fast as it gets created.
+In the beginning of establishing this bacteria in a pond, ammonia and nitrite levels can reach fatal levels for fish.

 You can help the establishment of Nitrosospira and Nitrospira by adding gravel, sand, or rocks from an established aquarium or pond.
 Nitrosospira and Nitrospira live on the surface area of objects within a pond or aquarium.
-When you introduce these objects you seed the new system with these beneficial bacteria.
-If you do not have another established aquarium of pond, you can buy a product called Bio-Spira that is produced by Marineland.
-This product is Nitrosospira and Nitrospira bacteria in a refrigerated packet that can be found in most shops that specialize in aquariums and ponds.
+When introducing these objects, you seed the new system with these beneficial bacteria.
+If you do not have another established aquarium of pond, you can buy a bacteria in a bottle product that can help seed the system.

-Even though you seed your new pond with good bacteria you should not fully stock your pond right away.
-Only add a few small fish to the pond, and give the bacteria at least 35 to 40 days at 75° to 80° F (23° to 26° C) to get well established in the pond, before you add more fish.
+Even though you seed your new pond with good bacteria, you should wait to fully stock your pond.
+Add a few small fish to the pond, and give the bacteria at least 35 to 40 days at 75° to 80° F (23° to 26° C) to get well established in the pond, before you add more fish.
 How fast the bacteria will get established in the pond will depend on the water temperature.
 If the water is cooler than 75° F (23° C) it can take much longer for the bacteria to establish.

 It is highly recommended that you purchase either a Freshwater or Pond Master Test Kit that has a pH, Ammonia, Nitrite, and Nitrate test kit.
 For your first month you will need to closely monitor the ammonia and nitrite concentration.

-The first week after you added your first fish you should check every two or three days the ammonia and nitrite levels.
-If the ammonia or nitrite levels reach 1 ppm it is recommended you do a massive water change (90%) to reduce the concentration.
+The first week after you add your first fish, you should check the ammonia and nitrite levels every two or three days.
+If the ammonia or nitrite levels reach 1 ppm, you should do a massive water change (90%) to reduce the concentration.
 Make sure the new water you add is de-chlorinated.
-Check the ammonia and nitrite a few days latter to make sure the levels have not gone up again.
-It is important to keep the ammonia and nitrite levels as low as possible to reduce the stress on the fish.
+Check the ammonia and nitrite a few days later to ensure the levels have not gone up again.
+It is essential to keep the ammonia and nitrite levels as low as possible to reduce the stress on the fish.

-At a water temperature of 75° to 80° F (23° to 26° C) it takes ammonia levels about 2 weeks to peak, and 4 ½ weeks for nitrite levels to peak. pH in new ponds tend to be very high (above 8.0). pH in ponds are affected by the mineral content of your source water, if you used concrete or mortar in the construction of the pond, and sunlight.
-If you have a high mineral content in your water the pH normally is high (above 7.8).
-Lime in concrete and mortar leaches out into the pond water raising the pH.
+At a water temperature of 75° to 80° F (23° to 26° C) it takes ammonia levels about two weeks to peak and 4 ½ weeks for nitrite levels to peak. pH in new ponds tends to be very high (above 8.0). pH in ponds is affected by the mineral content of your source water, concrete or mortar in the construction of the pond, and sunlight.
+If you have a high mineral content in your water, the pH is typically high (above 7.8).
+Lime in concrete and mortar leaches into the pond water raising the pH.
 Water changes can help reduce the concentration of lime in the water.

-The higher the pH the more toxic ammonia becomes.
-When you do an ammonia test you are actually reading the concentration of ammonium and ammonia combined.
+The higher the pH, the more toxic ammonia becomes.
+When you do an ammonia test, you are actually reading the concentration of ammonium and ammonia combined.
 Ammonium generally is safe for fish even at high concentrations, but ammonia is not.
-If the pH in the pond is below 7.0 the vast majority of the ammonia reading on your test is actually ammonium.
+If the pH in the pond is below 7.0 the vast majority of the ammonia reading on your test result is ammonium.
 The ratio of ammonia and ammonium changes as the pH rises.

 Nitrite is what is produced when ammonia is oxidized.
 Nitrite levels will begin to show up on the nitrite test kit when the Nitrosospira bacteria oxidize ammonia faster than Nitrospira bacteria can oxidize nitrite into nitrate.

 Nitrate often accumulates over time in ponds.
-How fast it accumulates can be affected by your stocking level, live plants, algae, and anaerobic bacteria activity.
-Long term excessive nitrate exposure can lead to health problems for fish.
-Monitor your nitrate on a regular basis, testing at least once a month.
+Your stocking level, live plants, algae, and anaerobic bacteria activity can affect how fast nitrate accumulates.
+Long-term excessive nitrate exposure can lead to health problems for fish.
+Monitor your nitrate regularly, testing at least once a month.
 Try to keep the concentration of nitrate below 100 ppm.
 Large water changes may be necessary to reduce the nitrate to an acceptable level.
 Monitoring how fast nitrate accumulates can give you an idea of how often and how much water to change.

-When you bring home your first fish they need to be acclimated to the new pond.
+When you bring home your first fish, they must be acclimated to the new pond.
 The water temperature in the pond and the bag can be very different.
-Floating the bag of fish in the pond for 15 to 30 minutes will allow the fish to slowly adjust to the temperature of the pond.
-Once the temperature has equalized add some of your pond water to the bag and allow at lease another 20 minutes for the fish to adjust to the difference in pH.
+Floating the bag of fish in the pond for 15 to 30 minutes will allow the fish to adjust slowly to the pond's temperature.
+Once the temperature has equalized, add some of your pond water to the bag and allow at least another 20 minutes for the fish to adjust to the difference in pH.

-Monitor the fish closely to make sure the have enough oxygen in the bag.
-Once the fish are acclimated remove the fish from the bag with a net and release the fish into the pond.
-Never add water from the bag to the pond, as this increase your chance of introducing diseases.
+Monitor the fish closely to ensure enough oxygen is in the bag.
+Once the fish are acclimated, remove the fish from the bag with a net and release the fish into the pond.
+Never add water from the bag to the pond, as this increases your chance of introducing diseases.
 It is always better to quarantine any new fish and plants before introducing them to your pond (read Pondering a Pond?).

-While your pond is establishing the nitrogen cycle process you need to feed the fish only a very small amount every other day.
-Make sure any un-eaten food is removed from the pond as it can add to elevated ammonia and nitrite levels.
+While your pond is establishing the nitrogen cycle, you need to feed the fish only a very small amount every other day.
+Ensure any un-eaten food is removed from the pond as it can increase ammonia and nitrite levels.

 Never through coins in a pond with fish.
-The metal in the coins can breakdown in the water and eventually poison your fish and plants.
+The metal in the coins can break down in the water and poison the fish and plants.
 Make sure you do not use any plumbing parts that are made of metal.
-Brass fittings and fountain heads are not safe for ponds intended for aquatic life.
+Brass fittings and fountain heads are unsafe for ponds intended for aquatic life.
 Brass is a copper/zinc alloy that is very toxic to fish.
-Copper in the presents of zinc becomes even more toxic to fish.
-If your water is very soft these metals become even more toxic.
+Copper in the presents of zinc becomes even more harmful to fish.
+If your water is very soft, these metals become even more toxic.
 Some fountain ornaments have brass nipples to hook up flexible tubing.
-Make sure that you do not use theses types of ornaments on your pond.
+Ensure you do not use these types of ornaments on your pond.

-Algae is a normal part of your ponds healthy ecosystem.
+Alga is a normal part of your pond's healthy ecosystem.
 At times it can become a problem when the pond receives a lot of sunlight, the water is warm, and your pond has a lot of nutrients.
 A massive water change can help reduce nutrients, but often this is not enough to control excessive algae growth.
-The two most common types of algae that become a problem in ponds are hair and green water algae (single cell floating algae that turn the pond water green).
+The two most common types of algae that become a problem in ponds are hair and green water algae (single-cell floating algae that turn the pond water green).

 A proper pond design should include an ultraviolet (UV) sterilizer.
 The UV sterilizer will kill the green water when it passes by the UV lamp.
 Hair algae can be controlled with barley extract, straw, or pellets.
-There are also algae control chemicals on the market, but these should be avoided because if overdosed they can kill fish, or they kill to much algae at once, which can cause ammonia and nitrite spikes that can kill fish.
+There are also algae control chemicals on the market, but these should be avoided because if overdosed, they can kill fish or too much algae at once, which can cause ammonia and nitrite spikes that can kill fish.
 Algae control chemicals also kill many beneficial bugs that are a food source for your fish.